Vegan apple pie (rustic)

 Use one of the puff pastry for the crust and the other one for the pie cover.
 Fold the edge of the puff pastry top or use a (affiliate link) lattice roller to get a fancy look to the rustic apple pie.

-Can I make vegan apple pie with a crumble top?
+Can I make it with a crumble top?

 Yes, you can absolutely bake it with a crumble top!
 I love the idea of a crumble top on apple pie.
 I made a crumble top for my sweet tomato pie and it was delicious.